LasLabs/website/website_logo/README.rst

 To configure this module, you need to:

-* go to your company and load a logo image in the website logo field
+* Go to your company and load a logo image in the website logo field

 Note that, in case of anonymous visitors, the company associated to admin user will be used

 Credits